Bill of Sale for Gifted Car Create a Bill of Sale for Gifted Car

 Vehicle Identification Number (VIN):

-The Parties agree that the transfer of the Vehicle is a GIFT.
+The Parties acknowledge and agree that this transfer is a GIFT.

-Federal and State laws require that the transferor state the mileage upon transfer of ownership.
+Federal and state laws require that the seller/donor state the mileage upon transfer of ownership.
 Failure to complete or providing a false statement may result in fines and/or imprisonment.

-The Donor states that the odometer reading at the time of transfer is (no tenths) miles.
+The Donor states that the odometer reading at the time of transfer is: (no tenths).

 The Donor certifies that to the best of their knowledge the odometer reading reflects the actual mileage of the Vehicle unless one of the following is checked:

-2. Title: The title to the Vehicle is free and clear of all liens, encumbrances, and claims, EXCEPT for the following (if none, leave blank):
+(b) The Vehicle is free and clear of all liens, encumbrances, liabilities, and adverse claims, except as follows:

 VII.
 CONDITION OF VEHICLE ("AS-IS")